-- 1. Students in the MS online program are advised by the online MS-GISc Program Director for the department. - 2.
-The student communicates with the advisor to create his/her program.
-The student is advanced to degree candidacy after the program has been planned, a timetable has been arranged, and the project proposal has been presented and accepted. - 3.
-Although the program subsequently may be modified in a minor way, both the student and the advisor should assume that it will be followed.
-Should the student's area of interest for capstone project research change significantly, the student's program will be subject to departmental review, and a determination will be made whether the department can support the new topic.
+- 1. A student in the MS online program is advised by the online MS-GISc Program Director for the department. - 2.
+The student communicates with the advisor to create his/her program. - 3.
+Although the program may be modified, both the student and advisor should assume it will be followed.
+Should the student's area of interest for capstone project research change significantly, the student's program will be subject to review, and a determination will be made whether the department can support the new topic.
 If not, the department may decide that the student's program be terminated. - 4.
 Following the capstone proposal preparation and review of the written proposal, the capstone advisor will convey their assessment and recommendations to the student.
-The capstone advisor will then meet with the student, and together they will determine changes necessary to render the capstone project acceptable. - 5.
-Regarding the course GEOG 4993 Project: The student may not register for this course until successful completion of GEOG 4020 (Geographic Research Methods), this course is usually completed at the start of the academic program.
+The capstone advisor will then meet with the student, and together they will determine changes necessary to render the capstone project acceptable. - Regarding the course GEOG 4993 Project: The student may not register for this course until successful completion of GEOG 4020 (Geographic Research Design), this course is usually completed at the start of the academic program. - 6.
+Review of the Capstone Project: The project is directed by the capstone advisor and evaluated by the client and the online MS-GISc program director.
+The Capstone project production schedule is provided when the student enrolls in the Capstone class.